phillips109/tax-bash/Formfactory/T22/1Pdf2Jpg/README.md

 You should now have in your ../Jpg folder the .jpg file(s) that will be the background for your form.

+### If you enter "s" for schedules
-*IF YOU ENTER s for schedules, you will be presented a menu exactly like that for forms.
+You will be presented a menu exactly like that for forms.

+### If "w" for worksheets
-*IF YOU ENTER w for worksheets, you will see a different menu.
+You will see a different menu.
 1) Takes you the IRS website where you are to find and download the instructions for a form.
 2) Check that the .pdf file is now in ../Instructions.
 3) This will open the ../Instructions/$1.pdf file in Nautilus.